-Applying a threshold for outliers detection is not straightforward in the case of CHEOPS because (i) the noise is not stationary due the permanent roll, and (ii) shot noise is dominated by the jitter noise at pixel level, especially near the centre of the target PSF, which exhibit sharp gradients.
+Applying a threshold for outliers detection is not straightforward in the case of CHEOPS because (i) the noise is not stationary due to the permanent roll, and (ii) shot noise is dominated by the jitter noise at pixel level, especially near the centre of the target PSF, which exhibit sharp gradients.
 To mitigate possible issues with long integration exposures, short exposure imagettes are downloaded to increase the cosmic ray contrast.
 These imagettes are 60 pixels in diameter, centred on the target, made of sub-stacks of one or more readouts.
 They are processed by the pipeline the same way as the regular frames but without the dark, flat fielding, and background correction as they are not supposed to be used for photometry purposes but for cosmic ray identification by DRP.
 For each imagette, a cosmic ray map is built.
 The sub-stack imagettes are then put in the same reference frame so that to identify which pixels have been flagged, as imagettes could be affected by the jitter.
-Once a pixel on the target PSF is identified as being impacted on one of the imagette by a cosmic, its value on the sub-array is replaced by its cosmic ray-cleaned pixel value and the associated bad pixels map is updated accordingly.
+Once a pixel in the target PSF is identified as being impacted by cosmic rays (through inspection of the relevant imagettes), its value its value on the sub-array is replaced by its cosmic ray-cleaned pixel value, and the associated bad pixels map is updated accordingly.
 Finally, the statistics of bad pixel detection per frame/image is given in detail in the DRP report.

 Background and straylight correction- These two components are not evaluated separately but as a single quantity labelled as "background".
-This estimation of the total background component does not rely on the interpolation of the flux of dark windows as usually implemented for high precision photometry because of the field rotation.
-Indeed, taking into account the rotation would involve a continuous adjustment of the windows position, generating an additional noise.
+Estimation of the total background component does not rely on the interpolation of the flux of dark windows, as usually implemented for high precision photometry, because of the field rotation due to the telescope roll over its orbit.
+Indeed, taking into account the rotation would involve a continuous adjustment of the windows position, generating additional noise.
 Instead, a mask is generated on the sub-array which excludes the corners, in case of square image, and the central target (Figure 31, left).
 It follows the target centroid and is large enough so that to ensure that (i) it remains insensitive to the field motion, and (ii) it maximises the number of pixels used for the background flux estimate.
-The latter is done by calculating the flux value corresponding to the maximum of the flux distribution of all pixels inside the mask (Error!
-Reference source not found.
-Figure 31 user..
-The corresponding background light curve is built and provided to the user..
-The corresponding background light curve is built and provided to the user.
-The corresponding background light curve is built and provided to the user.
-The corresponding background light curve is built and provided to the user.
+The latter is done by calculating the flux value corresponding to the maximum of the flux distribution of all pixels inside the mask (Figure 31).
 The corresponding background light curve is built and provided to the user.